Two recent University of Lynchburg graduates are one step closer to their dreams of becoming pharmacists.

 Jeff, on the other hand, looked into Lynchburg at the recommendation of his high school golf coach.
 “He said the science program was exceptional here,” Jeff recalled.

 His coach was right.
 “I have had nothing but positive experiences with the chemistry department,” Jeff said.
 “All of the professors are very serious about their jobs, and will go above expectations to help their students succeed.”

 The classes challenged Jeff, especially as he balanced academics with other activities, like golf and intramural sports.
 But the challenge helped him learn more.
 He got a lot of hands-on experience with lab instruments that students at some schools only get to see and read about.
 “Also, the VCU pharmacy admissions thought the amount of recorded research time was impressive,” he said.

 Kierstin had a similar experience not only in the Lynchburg lab, but also in a real company.
 For more than two years, she has had an internship at Fleet Laboratories, where she has worked on a team developing over the counter products.
-“All of the countless hours of teamwork and group projects at Lynchburg College prepared me for success in industry and has opened my eyes to the many things I can do with my degree,” she said.
+“All of the countless hours of teamwork and group projects at University of Lynchburg prepared me for success in industry and has opened my eyes to the many things I can do with my degree,” she said.